10 Unmistakeable Signs It's Time to Find a New Job

 fizkes/Adobe african man having first working day getting acquainted with colleagues

-Fun fact: Simply wanting a new job is a perfectly valid reason for leaving your current one.
-There doesn’t have to be anything wrong with your employer or your pay for you to make a change.
+Simply wanting a new job is a valid reason for leaving your current one.
+Nothing has to be wrong with your employer or pay for you to make a change.
 When you feel an undeniable urge to see what else is out there, take note.

-Use that desire for novelty as the impetus to explore a new job, a new career, even a new side hustle.
-Whatever you do, don’t let that feeling fester.
-It can grow into resentment and regret, which is exactly what you don’t want.
+Use that desire for novelty as the impetus to explore a new job, a new career, or even a new side hustle.
+Whatever you do, don't let that feeling fester.
+It can grow into resentment and regret, which you don't want.

 Bottom line